-Many of the blogs on our website have discussed the concept of Total Disability Due to Individual Unemployability (TDIU) or IU, and the criteria for obtaining these VA disability benefits.
-As these blogs have hopefully made clear, there are many different ways to obtain IU benefits.
-One issue that frequently arises in this context is whether a veteran who is working is able to obtain VA unemployability, also known as TDIU or IU.
-This may seem like an obvious “yes or no” answer.
-But of course, when you’re dealing with most legal issues and especially the Department of Veterans Affairs, there rarely is a clear cut “yes or no.” The best answer to this question is that it depends.
-Below is our video on VA unemployability and working.
+One issue that frequently arises in this context is whether a veteran who is working is able to obtain a 100% VA Disability compensation especially when their current disabilities do not meet the criteria for 100.
+VA Unemployability, also known as TDIU or IU covers veterans in this tricky predicament but even then, can you work and receive Unemployability?
+The name itself references being unemployable!
+Now, while this may seem like an obvious “yes or no” answer, when you’re dealing with most legal issues and especially the Department of Veterans Affairs, there rarely is a clear cut “yes or no.” The best answer to this question is that it depends.
+If you have time, feel free to check out below our video on VA unemployability and working.
+Past the video, we break down working and VA benefits further!

 TDIU is not Social Security Disability